TeddyZenebe/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+access an item of an array via its index, or add/remove an item at the end of an array, the complexity is O(1).
+Whereas, linearly searching through an array via its index has a complexity of O(n).
+Also add or remove from the front requires reindexing each element that follows it (i.e. removing an element at index 0 requires relabelling element at index 1 as index 0, and so forth), they have a complexity of O(n)

-* What is the worse case scenario if you try to extend the storage size of a dynamic array?
+* What is the worse case scenario if you try to extend the storage size of a dynamic array

+when we approch to the limit of the dinamic array , we need to resize the array (to expand the array the spot might be taken ).
+Therefore appending an item to our dynamic array(which is full) forces us to make a new double-size underlying array, that append takes O(n) time.
+The worest scenario is append become O(n) insted of O(1).

-Explain how a blockchain is structured.
+* Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+The chain is the structure that contains all of the transactions recorded Each link in the chain is called a block and the block has index, proof, timestamp, transaction,and previous hash.

-Explain how proof of work functions.
+* Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+Blockchain is a series of Data block connected via a hash (haashing the adata of previous block and putting it in next block) Proof of Work is used to confirm transactions and produce new blocks to the chain.
+It is an arbitrarily difficult problem to solve.
+Proof of work secures the chain by making it nearly computationally impossible to cheat, because the cheater would have to do a greater amount of work than everyone else.

 ## Project Set Up